qcubed-4/application/install/project/includes/configuration/inactive/README.md

 # The `inactive` directory

 This is a convenience directory for you to place configuration files or other files that you are temporarily not using.
-It is not used by QCubed.
+It is not used by QCubed-4.